frontend112/rec-task-2025/notes.md

 Changing filters remove possible stare from button below

 optional:
-**try to make this cool effect as on samsung.com - washmashines shows slowly when scroll down **Can we use here graphql to get only 6if user kliks plus maybe get another 6 elements and for other filter as well **https://www.mongodb.com/developer/products/atlas/graphql-apis-hasura/ **Test that on console.log(maybe first try to do it without graphql)
+**try to make this cool effect as on samsung.com - Washing machines shows slowly when scroll down **Can we use here graphql to get only 6if user kliks plus maybe get another 6 elements and for other filter as well **https://www.mongodb.com/developer/products/atlas/graphql-apis-hasura/ **Test that on console.log(maybe first try to do it without graphql)